 Happy Spring!
-Easter is later than usual this year so we have a little more time to do some Easter DIY projects.
+Easter is super early this year so we have to get on those Easter DIY projects!
 The one I’m sharing today could almost be a thrift store makeover since I bought these supplies on one of my thrifting trips.
 But the wooden eggs are easy to find or order new also.
 Keep reading to see how I made my easy galvanized wooden Easter eggs.

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!

 I had no idea what those plastic spikey things were when I bought a bag of them at my local thrift store.
 But since then I’ve learned that they’re spiked furniture caster cups, used to prevent crushing and wearing of carpet pile, as well as protecting hard floors from scratches and dents.
 Today they’re going to hold my wooden eggs so they don’t roll away while I spray paint them.